 Federal Excise Tax

 The Tax Cuts and Jobs Act, passed by Congress in December 2017, provided a temporary reduction in federal excise taxes on beer.
-The new law now provides much-needed relief for America’s brewers and beer importers, an industry that today supports more than 2.1 million American jobs and generates more than $328 billion in economic activity.
+The law provides much-needed relief for America’s brewers and beer importers, an industry that today supports more than 2.1 million American jobs and generates more than $328 billion in economic activity.

 All U.S. brewers and beer importers received some excise tax relief under the Tax Cuts and Jobs Act, which specifically: